|

 Well, besides the fact that we love both places, and it's really exciting

-main thing is, they ask us to come play, so we go!
-4 plane fares and a cup
+the main thing is, they ask us to come play, so we go!
+4 plane fares and

-of ramen, or a plate of paella, there seems to be a pattern forming
+a cup of ramen, or a plate of paella, there seems to be a pattern

-here…..But seriously, the people who bring us over have treated us so
+forming here…..But seriously, the people who bring us over have treated

-well, and have become really good friends too, so we are thrilled to go.
+us so well, and have become really good friends too, so we are thrilled

 They’ll hire us.
 I don’t know what it is about Spain and Japan but the

-Pop.
+Power Pop.
 I can’t explain it.
-The audiences are much too young to have heard us
+The audiences are much too young to have

-Leading from that, what does playing live after a long career still mean
+that, what does playing live after a long career still mean to you?

 Mostly it just means having fun doing what we do.
 Rehearsing is super fun,

-kind of mind-blowing.
-For me personally, traveling and making music with 3
+still kind of mind-blowing.
+For me personally, traveling and making

-of my best life long friends is amazing.
-Basically, I just feel incredibly
+music with 3 of my best life long friends is amazing.
+Basically, I just

 Going on tour now is like going to Rock Star Fantasy Camp.
 It’s like “Oh